tomxp411/opcode-table-maker/Templates/template_65C02.md

 # Appendix C: The 65C02 Processor

 This is not meant to be a complete manual on the 65C02 processor, though is meant to serve as a convenient quick reference.
 Much of this information comes from 6502.org and pagetable.com.
 It is been placed here for convenience though further information can be found at those (and other) sources.

-## Possible 65C816 Support Compatibilty

-The Commander X16 may be upgraded at some point to use the WDC 65C816 CPU.
-The 65C816 is mostly compatible with the 65C02, except for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).

-As a result, we recommend *not* using the BBR, BBS, RMB and SMB instructions, as these may become invalid in future versions of the Commander X16.

-These instructions are *not* supported on the Commander X16 as of the R47 release.

 ## Overview

 The WDC65C02 CPU is a modern version of the MOS6502 with a few additional instructions and addressing modes and is capable of running at up to 14 MHz.
 On the Commander X16, it is clocked at 8 MHz.

+## A note about 65C816 Compatibilty

+The Commander X16 may be upgraded at some point to use the WDC 65C816 CPU.
+The 65C816 is mostly compatible with the 65C02, except for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).

+These instructions are *not* supported on the Commander X16 as of the R47 release and will generate an error when used in the emulator.

 ## Instruction Tables